-Results of the hydrological routing for the present conditions, Figures (5) to (7), showed that the water surface area and then the storage and water surface elevation are decreased during the period from June to November Although the inflow discharges into the marsh increase because of the high flow in Tigris River during these months, but this increase concedes with increase in the outflow from the marsh, since the outlets of the marsh are uncontrolled, and the evapotranspiration values are high during these months.
+Results of the hydrological routing for the present conditions, Figures (5) and (6), showed that the water surface area and storage are decreased during the period from June to November Although the inflow discharges into the marsh increase because of the high flow in Tigris River during these months, but this increase concedes with increase in the outflow from the marsh, since the outlets of the marsh are uncontrolled, and the evapotranspiration values are high during these months.
 The effect of losses due to evapotranspiration on the marsh during these months is greater than the gain due to the net inflow (inflow minus outflow).
 The losses due to evapotranspiration cause an increase in the TDS concentration during these months.

 To decrease this effect the inflow and outflow discharges must be increased during these months to flash out the accumulated TDS in the marsh.

-Results of the hydrological routing for the future conditions, Figures (8) and (9), showed that the marsh area can be increased during the period from October to June to be greater than 80 km, for the Wet, Moderate and Dry water years, by making use of the proposed control structure at the outlet of the marsh.
+Results of the hydrological routing for the future conditions, Figures (7) and (8), showed that the marsh area can be increased during the period from October to June to be greater than 2077 $\text{km}^2$ , for the Wet, Moderate and Dry water years, by making use of the proposed control structure at the outlet of the marsh.